abcxyz91/linkedin_content_agent/README.md

 -   Python 3.10+
 -   crewAI
--   google-generativeai
+-   google-generativeai or openai or anthropic
--   An API key for a supported LLM provider (e.g., Google's Gemini)
+-   An API key for a supported LLM provider (e.g., Google's Gemini, OpenAI's ChatGPT, Anthropic's Claude...)

 ### Installation